How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 2. Use Specialized Detergents Or Boosters

 Standard detergents may not cut it for stubborn smells.
-Opt for laundry detergents formulated with enzymes or antibacterial properties specifically designed to eliminate body odor.
+Opt for laundry detergents formulated with enzymes or other odor-fighting ingredients specifically designed to remove sweat residues and body oils.

 3. Choose The Right Water Temperature

-For synthetic workout gear or polyester blends prone to odor retention, warm water combined with enzyme detergents works best.
+For synthetic workout gear or polyester blends prone to odor retention, warm water combined with an appropriate detergent often works better than relying on temperature alone.

 4. Avoid Fabric Softeners And Dryer Sheets